Eric Brunner (soccer)

-Eric Brunner (born February 12, 1986) is a retired American soccer player who played as a defender.
+Eric Brunner (born February 12, 1986) is an American former professional soccer player who played as a defender.

 Career

 Professional

 Following his college career Brunner was selected 16th in the 2008 MLS SuperDraft by New York Red Bulls.
 He initially signed a senior contract, but when the Red Bulls signed Andrew Boyens, they tried to move him down to the developmental roster.
 However, Brunner refused to take the pay cut and left the team.
 He signed with Miami FC of the USL First Division of May 20, 2008.
 Brunner made his first appearance for Miami on June 14, 2008, when he came on as a substitute and played for five minutes.

 He made his Columbus debut against Colorado Rapids on April 11, 2009, and scored his first career professional goal on June 20, 2009, against FC Dallas.

 On November 24, 2010, he was selected by the Portland Timbers in the 2011 MLS Expansion Draft.
 He was a frequent starter for the Timbers until suffering a concussion on May 26, 2012, after which he sat out much of the remainder of the 2012 season.

 On December 3, 2012, he was traded to the Houston Dynamo in exchange for allocation money.

 He retired following the 2014 season.